 i.
 GLOW Pratunam Hotel

-Glow Hotel is right beside Pratunam market and also extremely near the famous wantan noodle place.
+Glow Hotel is also right beside Pratunam market and also extremely near the famous wanton noodle place (Sabx2 Wanton Mee – which is actually way overhyped and not worth it).
 There’s also Mcdonalds and Starbucks at the building’s ground floor.

 The downside of Glow Hotel is it’s not too near any train station.
 Its nearest BTS station is Siam or Chit Lom, a good walking distance (but totally do-able) away.